-- All readings are due the day indicated below, along with any quizzes, which you should complete on Blackboard before class. - All quizzes and homework (submitted on Blackboard unless otherwise noted) are due by the beginning of class on the day indicated below. - All assignments are due at the beginning of class unless otherwise noted. - All readings come from the textbook unless otherwise specified. - Unless otherwise stated, you should submit all HW assignments below as Word .doc or Adobe PDF files on Blackboard.
-If you fail to do so, then you will earn a zero for the assignment. - Unless otherwise stated, you should submit all final drafts on Blackboard as an Adobe PDF file and submit the "deliverables" per the assignment's rubric and assignment sheet. - As the instructor for this course, I reserve the right to adjust this schedule in any way that serves the educational needs of the students enrolled in this course.
+- All readings are due the day indicated below, along with any quizzes, which you should complete on Blackboard before class. - All quizzes and homework (submitted on Blackboard unless otherwise noted) are due by the beginning of class on the day indicated below unless otherwise specified. - All assignments are due at the beginning of class unless otherwise noted. - All readings come from the textbook unless otherwise specified. - Unless otherwise stated, you should submit all homework assignments below as Word .docx or Adobe PDF files on Blackboard.
+If you fail to do so, then you will earn a zero for the assignment.
+NB: Do not submit Pages files or other formats.

+- Unless otherwise stated, you should submit all final drafts on Blackboard as an Adobe PDF file and submit the "deliverables" per the assignment's rubric and assignment sheet. - As the instructor for this course, I reserve the right to adjust this schedule in any way that serves the educational needs of the students enrolled in this course.